caddyserver/forwardproxy/README.md

 ## Caddyfile Syntax (Server Configuration)

-The simplest way to enable the forward proxy without authentication just include the `forwardproxy` directive in your Caddyfile.
+The simplest way to enable the forward proxy without authentication just include the `forward_proxy` directive in your Caddyfile.
 However, this allows anyone to use your server as a proxy, which might not be desirable.

+The `forward_proxy` directive has no default order and must be used within a `route` directive to explicitly specify its order of evaluation.
+In the Caddyfile the addresses must start with `:443` for the `forward_proxy` to work for proxy requests of all origins.

-Open a block for more control; here's an example of all properties in use (note that the syntax is subject to change):
+Here's an example of all properties in use (note that the syntax is subject to change):

 ```
+:443, example.com
+route {
-forwardproxy {
+  forward_proxy {
-    basicauth user1 0NtCL2JPJBgPPMmlPcJ
+    basic_auth user1 0NtCL2JPJBgPPMmlPcJ
-    basicauth user2 密码
+    basic_auth user2 密码
     ports     80 443
     hide_ip
     hide_via
     probe_resistance secret-link-kWWL9Q.com # alternatively you can use a real domain, such as caddyserver.com
     serve_pac        /secret-proxy.pac
-    response_timeout 30
     dial_timeout     30
     upstream         https://user:password@extra-upstream-hop.com
     acl {
       allow     *.caddyserver.com
       deny      192.168.1.1/32 192.168.0.0/16 *.prohibitedsite.com *.localhost
       allow     ::1/128 8.8.8.8 github.com *.github.io
-      allowfile /path/to/whitelist.txt
+      allow_file /path/to/whitelist.txt
-      denyfile  /path/to/blacklist.txt
+      deny_file  /path/to/blacklist.txt
       allow     all
       deny      all # unreachable rule, remaining requests are matched by `allow all` above
     }
+  }
+  file_server
 }
 ```